-The Evolution and Assisted Reproduction Laboratory (EARL) is seeking interest from students passionate about the conservation of Australia’s threatened frog species to apply for a Doctor of Philosophy (PhD) scholarship for a project focussed on using artificial fertilisation technologies to assist amphibian genetic management.
+The Evolution and Assisted Reproduction Laboratory (EARL) is currently seeking interest from students passionate about the conservation of Australia’s threatened frog species to apply for a Doctor of Philosophy (PhD) scholarship for a project “Using artificial fertilisation technologies as a tool for the genetic management of amphibians”.

 Project Information